andrewpmilne/project-five-golf-data-analytics/README.md

 ## Rationale to map the business requirements to the Data Visualisations and ML tasks

-### Business Requirement One: Data Visualisation, Correlation, and Clustering
+### Business Requirement One: Data Visualisation and Correlation

 - We will inspect the tournament and player performance data.
 - We will conduct a correlation study (e.g., Pearson and Spearman) to understand how different strokes gained metrics relate to top-ten finishes.
 - We will compare players regularly finishing 11th–30th with those regularly finishing in the top ten, and use data visualisation to highlight differences in key skills.
 - We will visualise key variables against finishing position or top-ten status to gain insights into which skills are most impactful.

+### Business Requirement Two: Clustering

 - We will cluster players with similar performance profiles to identify patterns in skills and results, helping coaches understand typical player types and areas for improvement.

-### Business Requirement Two: Predictive Modelling
+### Business Requirement Three: Predictive Modelling

-- We want to predict whether a player will finish in the top ten or not.
-We will build a **binary classification model** using strokes gained metrics as features.
+- We aim to predict each player's tournament finishing position using their strokes gained statistics as input features.
-- We may also predict a player’s **exact finishing position**.
-Depending on performance, we can approach this as a regression problem or convert it to classification into finishing bands (e.g., top 10, 11–30, 31+).
+- A regression model will be developed to estimate a continuous finishing position rather than a binary outcome.
+- This approach enables more detailed insights by showing how close a player is likely to finish relative to others, instead of simply indicating whether they will place in the top ten.
-- Model outputs will provide actionable insights for coaches about which players are likely to reach the top ten.
+- Model outputs will include predicted finishing positions and associated confidence intervals, providing coaches with actionable insights into player performance expectations and areas for improvement.

 ## ML Business Case

-### Predict Top-Ten Finishes
+### Predict Tournament Finishes
-**Classification Model**
+**Regression Model**

-We aim to develop a machine learning (ML) model that predicts whether a professional golfer will finish in the top ten of a tournament based on their performance statistics (strokes gained metrics).
+We aim to develop a machine learning (ML) model that predicts a professional golfer’s tournament finishing position based on their performance statistics (strokes gained metrics).
-The target variable is categorical with two classes:
+The target variable is continuous, representing the player’s final finishing position in the tournament.
-- **0:** Player finishes outside the top ten
-- **1:** Player finishes in the top ten

-This is a **supervised, two-class, single-label classification problem**.
+This is a supervised regression problem, where the model learns to estimate numerical outcomes rather than classifying players into predefined categories.

-Our ideal outcome is to provide reliable insights into which skill areas most strongly influence a player’s likelihood of achieving a top-ten finish.
-This will support coaches in prioritising the right technical areas for player development.
+Our ideal outcome is to provide reliable insights into which skill areas most strongly influence a player’s expected finishing position.
+This will support coaches in identifying performance strengths and weaknesses, helping them prioritise technical areas for player development.

 **Model success metrics:**
-- At least **80% recall** for predicting top-ten finishes on both training and test datasets (to ensure the model captures most true top-ten players).
+- Mean Absolute Error (MAE) of 5 positions or less on both training and test datasets (indicating predictions are, on average, within five finishing positions of the actual result).
-- At least **80% precision** for predicting non-top-ten finishes (to avoid incorrectly classifying too many players as top-ten prospects).
+- Root Mean Squared Error (RMSE) used as a secondary measure to assess the consistency of predictions and identify large outliers.

 **The ML model is considered a failure if:**
-- After evaluation, more than **30% of actual top-ten players** are missed by the model (indicating low recall).
-- **Precision for non-top-ten predictions** falls below 80% on the train and test sets (indicating excessive false positives).
+- The MAE exceeds 5 positions on test data, indicating poor predictive accuracy.

 **Model output:**
-The model output will include a **binary flag** indicating whether a player is likely to finish in the top ten, along with an **associated probability score**.
+The model output will include each player’s predicted finishing position.
-These predictions will be made on demand, allowing coaches or analysts to input a player’s strokes gained statistics and instantly view their top-ten probability.
+Predictions will be generated on demand, allowing coaches or analysts to input a player’s strokes gained statistics and instantly view their expected finish.

 **Heuristics:**
-Currently, there is **no formal analytical approach** that we are aware of used to predict top-ten likelihood among professional golfers.
-This model aims to fill that gap by quantifying the skill combinations most predictive of elite performance.
+Currently, there is no formal analytical framework widely used to predict exact finishing positions in professional golf.
+This model seeks to address that gap by quantifying the relationships between strokes gained metrics and finishing performance, offering a data-driven foundation for tournament outcome forecasting.

 **Training Data:**
-The training data will consist of historical player performance records from official tournaments on the PGA tour between 2015 and 2022.
+The training data will consist of historical player performance records from official tournaments on the PGA Tour between 2015 and 2022.
-- **Target:** Top-ten finish (yes/no)
+- Target: Finishing position (continuous variable)
-- **Features:** Strokes gained metrics (Driving, Approach Play, Around the Green, Putting).
+- Features: Strokes gained metrics (Driving, Approach Play, Around the Green, Putting)

 ### Cluster Player Performance Profiles
 **Clustering Model**